White Tea: The Complete Guide to This Rare and Precious Tea

 • Drink directly from the Zhong by sliding the lid slightly to one side, letting the precious liquid pass your lips while the leaves remain filtered inside.

-Green Tea or White Tea for Weight Loss: What Is the Difference?
+Green Tea or White Tea: What Is the Difference?

 Which White Tea Should You Choose?
 Our Buying Guide